• Home

 CEO

-Hari Iyer is the Founder and CEO of SyncEzy, a pioneering company at the forefront of data integration and automation solutions.
-With a deep understanding of the power oHari’s relentless pursuit of excellence and his commitment to delivering tangible results have earned SyncEzy a loyal global clientele.
 He is not only a successful entrepreneur but also an active contributor to the technology community, sharing his insights through thought leadership articles, speaking engagements, and mentorship programs.
 Hari’s ability to navigate the complexities of remote work serves as an inspiration for leaders, highlighting the importance of flexibility, work-life balance, and a results-oriented approach in today’s evolving work landscape.

-If technology and a passion for solving complex business challenges, Hari has emerged as a visionary leader in the industry.
 Under his guidance, SyncEzy has gained widespread recognition for its deep integration solutions that seamlessly connect software applications, eliminate data silos, and enhance operational efficiency.

-When not working Hari is trying to be a better father, and reading Tech news, playing FPS games and not exercising as he should.
+When not working, Hari is trying to be a better father, reading tech news, playing FPS games, and not exercising as he should.